Quazi Golam Dastgir

 Quazi Golam Dastgir (23 September 1932 – 17 October 2008) was a Bangladesh army general and diplomat.
-From 1975 to 1977, he served as the "Zonal Martial Law Administrator" (the equivalent of a State Governor in the military-backed government headed by President Abu Sadat Mohammed Sayem) for Dhaka Division.
+From 1975 to 1977, he served as the "Zonal Martial Law Administrator" (the equivalent of a state governor in the military-backed government headed by President Abu Sadat Mohammad Sayem) for Dhaka Division.

-Career
+Early life and education

+Born on 23 September 1932 (official birthday 1 June, 1933) in Calcutta, General Dastgir studied in St. Xavier's College, Calcutta and subsequently graduated from Peshawar University.